fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

 ## Todo
 1. Check and proof-read the readme in particular the installation instructions for OOMMF.
 Marijan: Small polishing.
-All good.
+The installation of both oommf and nmag are never easy, so I assume this is enough information.

 2. Understand why the output of the standard problem for `Nmag` varies between runs.
 This can be reproduced by entering `Nmag_standard_problem` and running